better-internet/radworks-docs/docs/radicle.md

 developers can share and collaborate on Git repositories *without* relying on intermediaries such as hosted servers.

-The Radicle Link protocol distinguishes between two types of identities: personal and project.
-The first describes a person running a node on the network (e.g. a peer), while the second describes a repository (e.g. a project) on which one or more people collaborate.
-In Radicle:

-1. Peers track projects they are interested in.
-2. Peers track other peers by adding them as remotes to projects.
-3. Peers gossip about projects.
-This means they replicate objects from the peers they follow and make them available to the peers that follow them.

-It's this "trusted" social graph of peers and projects that becomes the foundation for collaboration within Radicle.

-For more on Radicle Link, check out the [Understanding Radicle][wh] section.
+> For more on Radicle Link, check out the <a href="understanding-radicle/how-it-works.md">Understanding Radicle</a> section.

 ## How is Radicle different from GitHub?

-When coming to Radicle from a centralized code collaboration platform like Github or Gitlab, you might notice that it prioritizes different concerns.
-Concretely:

-- People being in control of their identity
-- People being in control of their content
-- People being in control of their social interactions

-Read more about the [Radicle collaboration model][fa].

-The concerns above led us to a design and implementation that differentiates itself from centralized forges in a few critical ways:
+Collaborating on Radicle is slightly different than collaborating on centralized code collaboration platforms like GitHub and GitLab.

 1. The Radicle stack is open-source from top to bottom.
 There are no "closed" components.
-Every component of the Radicle stack is auditable, modifiable and extendable.
+Every component of the Radicle stack is auditable, modifiable, and extendable.

 2. Radicle is built *entirely* on open protocols.
 There are no "special servers", privileged users or companies in control of your collaboration.

-3. Radicle is based on a peer-to-peer architecture instead of a client server model.
+3. Radicle is based on a peer-to-peer architecture instead of a client-server model.

 4. Radicle is **not** global by default.
 Instead, the social graph of peers and projects you track determines what content you see, interact with, and replicate.

 5. Radicle is designed for bazaar-style development.
 This means that within projects, there isn't a single master branch that contributors merge into.
 Instead, peers maintain their own views of projects that can be fetched and merged by other peers via patches.

+6. Radicle replaces the Org functionality of centralized forges and their hierarchical admin models with decentralized organizations on Ethereum

+7. Radicle is a self-sustained and community-owned network — not a corporation.
+It's governance is organized by a token called RAD that lives on Ethereum.

+> For more on the Radicle's social model, check out <a href="https://radicle.xyz/blog/collaborating-on-radicle.html">Collaborating on Radicle</a>.

 ## How do I use Radicle?